Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-is displayed in Fig. \ref{fig:Nhcomparebmo} for all stratified cases except for cases \textit{ III,VI} which are stabilized purely by ambient stratification and for which the friction buoyancy $b_*$ computed from the surface flux is zero.
+is displayed in Fig. \ref{fig:statmeanbmo}c for all stratified cases except for cases \textit{ III,VI} which are stabilized purely by ambient stratification and for which the friction buoyancy $b_*$ computed from the surface flux is zero.
 The empirical flux-profile relation for buoyancy gradient known from stable atmospheric boundary layer studies \citep{businger1971,hogstrom1988} is:

 This is the same empirical relation as for the dimensionless velocity gradient $\phi_m$, with different coefficients $\alpha_h, \gamma_h$ that are chosen to optimally match empirical buoyancy gradient data.
 We set $\gamma_h=1.0$ like suggested in \citet{hogstrom1988,shah2014}, and choose $\alpha_h$ to give the best fit to our DNS data.
-We can see from Fig. \ref{fig:Nhcomparebmo} that the relation implied in Eq. (\ref{eqnphih}) matches the linear near-surface portion of the simulated buoyancy gradient profile where $0.1<y/H<0.3$.
-In Fig. \ref{fig:NhcomparebmoL}, we observe that the agreement between the linear empirical functions and the buoyancy profile breaks down at $y/L>0.15$ for Case {V} and at $y/L>0.1$ for Cases {I, II}.
+We can see from Fig. \ref{fig:statmeanbmo}c that the relation implied in Eq. (\ref{eqnphih}) matches the linear near-surface portion of the simulated buoyancy gradient profile where $0.2~<~ y/H ~<~ 0.5$.
+In Fig. \ref{fig:statmeanbmo}d, we observe that the agreement between the linear empirical functions and the buoyancy profile breaks down at stability parameter $y/L ~>~ 0.22$ for $Case$ \textit{II} and at $y/L ~>~ 0.13$ for $Cases$ \textit{I, V}.
 Like for the velocity gradient profiles, the larger deviation of the buoyancy gradient from the linear profile at higher regions could be attributed to the boundary condition imposed at the open channel top.